RickyXin/Demo-of-C-coding/README.md

 8.The server should be able to store the custom objects created by the client for the custom class created in req-7

 client can instantiate many objects for a class and store them at server side.
 These objects are identified by unique ID.
-  For every client there is a subdirectory to store their object files named class+objectID.
+  For every client there is a subdirectory to store their objects in files named className+objectID.
 Clients can add and update their remote objects.